schu4276/3601-lab2_client-server/README.md

-# CSCI 3601 Lab #2 - JavaScript and Spark Lab
+# CSCI 3601 Lab #2 - Building a web server in Java with Javalin

 [![Server Build Status](workflows/Server%20Java/badge.svg)](actions)

-Here you will explore serving up a simple website that you create, using a [Java Spark][spark] server.
-Spark is a micro framework for creating web applications in Java.
-You will be using Spark to create the server component (back-end) of your website.
+Here you will explore serving up a simple website that you create, using a server written with the [Javalin framework][javalin-io] server.
+Javalin is a micro framework for creating web applications in Java which you will be using to create the server component (back-end) of your website.

 The client component (front-end) of your website will use JavaScript